meau/DACSspace/README.md

 Using the command line navigate to the directory containing the DACSspace repository and run `single-level.py` to execute the script.

-The script will create a list of evaluated resources in a csv file (default is `dacsreport.csv`).
+The script will create a list of evaluated resources in a csv file (default is `dacs_singlelevel_report.csv`).

 A sample csv file will look like this: